 Appointments are available to students from 8 am - 5 pm, Monday-Friday.
 Wellness activities will be posted on the Counseling & Wellness Website Calendar.
 Although CWS is not a 24/7 crisis center, arrangements can be made for emergent, urgent situations.
 To make an appointment for counseling, please email counselingservices@wakehealth.edu.
-If you do not hear back from one of the counselors within two days of requesting an appointment, please contact Dr. Greason, directly at pgreason@ wakehealth.edu.
+If you do not hear back from one of the counselors within two days of requesting an appointment, please contact Dr. Paige Bentley, directly at pbentley@ wakehealth.edu.

 Reynolda Campus.
-The University Counseling Center, located in 118 Reynolda Hall (Reynolda Campus), provides short-term, time limited counseling and consultation to currently enrolled Reynolda Campus students.
+The University Counseling Center, located in 117 Reynolda Hall (Reynolda Campus), provides shortterm, counseling and consultation to currently enrolled Reynolda Campus students.
 All services are confidential, and no fees are charged to students.